-“Testifying While Black: An Experimental Study of Court Reporter Transcription Accuracy for African American English” (Accepted at Language, to appear).
+“Testifying While Black: An Experimental Study of Court Reporter Transcription Accuracy for African American English” (Accepted at Language, to appear in June 2019).

-“A Corpus Phonetic Study of Contemporary Persian Vowels in Casual Speech” to appear in the Penn Working Papers in Linguistics (PWPL Vol 25.1).
+“A Corpus Phonetic Study of Contemporary Persian Vowels in Casual Speech” in the Penn Working Papers in Linguistics (PWPL Vol 25.1).
+2019.
+Available here.

 "Tweets as Graffiti: What The Reconstruction of Vulgar Latin Can Tell Us About Black Twitter". to appear in English in Computer-Mediated Communication, ed.
 L. Squires (in press).

 "'Eem' Negation in African American English: A Next Step In Jespersen's Cycle?" in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.1: Proceedings of the 39th Annual Penn Linguistics Conference).
 Available here.

-"Talmbout: An Overlooked Verb of Quotation in AAE" to appear in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.2: Select Papers from NWAV44).
+"Talmbout: An Overlooked Verb of Quotation in AAE" in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.2: Select Papers from NWAV44).
+Available here.